martatorredev/mt-privacy-block-for-youtube/README.md

 The `youtube-nocookie.com` domain prevents YouTube from setting cookies on your visitors' browsers, improving privacy and ensuring GDPR compliance.

 ### ❓ Will this update my old YouTube embeds automatically?
-No, this plugin only applies to new YouTube videos added via the block.
-Old embeds won't be modified.
+✅ **Yes**.
+The plugin includes a cache-clearing function that updates your previously embedded YouTube videos to use `youtube-nocookie.com`.

 ### ❓ Can I use this plugin with the Classic Editor?
 No, this plugin is designed to work exclusively with the **WordPress Block Editor (Gutenberg)**.